AULFA/repomaker/README.md

         * --id
             The UUID that will be used to identify the repository --releases-delete-old
             Delete releases that are older than the limit specified by --releases-per-package
             Default: false
           --releases-per-package
             The number of releases per package to include (includes all releases if not specified)
             Default: 2147483647
+          --repository-format-version
+            The file format version the generated repository will use
+            Default: 2
+          --repository-passwords
+            The password file for repository items
         * --source
             The source URI that will be used in the repository
         * --title